Red Pill in Love Part I: How to Develop Long-Term Love Relationships (and why)

 People begin to wonder if they were ever truly in love as the “fog of love” begins to lift.
 Your sense of sanity comes back and it might even feel like you’re coming out of a cloud.
 Or off a cloud as it were.
 You’re no longer “falling” in love.

 The height of passionate love is a major danger zone.
 It’s the craziest and stupidest you’re going to be.
 This is when people elope.
 This is when people move in together after just a few months.
 This is when people decide to have a baby even though they shouldn’t.
 This is when people get tattoos of their lover’s name etched into their body.

-Bad decisions get made in the height of passionate love, because your body is tricking you.
+Bad decisions get made at the height of passionate love because your body is tricking you.
 Your body is pumping you full of chemicals to get you to fuck that girl and fuck her a million times, in hopes of getting her pregnant, even if you don’t want to consciously.

 The other danger zone he points out is when the passionate love crashes and you’re left wondering just what the hell you were doing.
 That’s when otherwise good relationships with quality people get thrown out the window because the “spark” is gone, or due to some sense of a diminished energy.